glefur/osgitools/README.md

 Once this file defined, the shell script can be invoked with the following syntax:

 ```
-./create-repo-from-maven -a /path/to/eclipse [-t /path/to/target/directory] /path/to/src/directory/
+./create-repo-from-maven.sh -a /path/to/eclipse [-t /path/to/target/directory -p /path/to/a/p2repoPublisher -g /path/to/a/publishing/template] /path/to/src/directory/

 ```

-The *-a* argument define the p2 agent to use.
+The *-a* argument defines the p2 agent to use.
 You can either use a standard eclipse installation (since version 3.4) or a tool like p2-admin (https://github.com/mbarbero/p2-admin) for this.
 The argument should refer to the root directory of the p2 agent.

 The optional *-t* argument define the directory where the repository must be created.
 If this argument is used, the repository will be located at */path/of/the/target/argument/repository* otherwise it will be located at */path/to/the/pomfile/repository*.

+The optional *-p* and *-g* arguments enable (if they are set) a publishing operation. the *-p* argument should point on a p2repoPublisher application (see Eclipse tools: p2repoPublisher section) and the *-g* should point on a template to use with the p2repoPublisher.
+Note that, in case of use of the *-p* parameter, the *-g* parameter must be defined, otherwise no publishing would be executed.
+Once the repository built, the p2repoPublisher pointed will be invoked with the specified template to generate a webpage describing the repository.
+In order to set up properties for this publishing, a *repo.properties* file can be set next to the pom.xml describing the repository.

 Finally, the trailing argument should refer to the directory containing the *pom.xml* file listing the expected bundles.